The Deco: 21st century

-Current Facilities
+Facilities

-The venue has over 7,250 sq ft of usable theatre or concert space in the main auditorium with an additional two large conference suites, The Glen and The Doré, offering a further 3,900 sq ft.
-The main auditorium can accommodate 925 seated or 1,200 standing in stalls and seating in circle, whilst the suites offer a capacity of 200 each when configured as a conference venue.
+The venue has over 7,250 sq ft of usable theatre or concert space in the main auditorium with an additional two large conference suites, The Glen and The Doré, having a further 3,900 sq ft.
+The main auditorium can accommodate 925 seated or 1,200 standing in stalls and seating in circle, and the suites have a capacity of 200 each when configured as a conference venue.

-In addition to the main auditorium and conference suites, the refurbishment saw various of the smaller rooms throughout the building which would have been projection rooms, storage rooms and offices converted to small meeting or conference rooms and these have also available to be hire.